-brodie.fennell@uqu.com.au: UQ Union Student Rights VP 2020 - Brodie T. Fennell.
+kaiyin.wu@uqu.com.au: UQ Union Student Rights VP 2019 - Kaiyin Wu.
 If you feel more comfortable talking to a peer, the UQ Union is your student union and have plenty of experience in student representation.

 uquaps.executive@gmail.com: